 Fast forward 19 years and United were again spending big in attack, splashing out £75mil to sign Romelu Lukaku from Everton.

-He hasn’t started badly either, netting four goals in his first four competitive games.
+He hasn’t started badly either, netting eight Premier League goals for his new employers.
 He couldn’t, could he?

 The home-grown hero: Andy Cole v Marcus Rashford

 Every attacking quartet worth its salt needs a homegrown hero to get behind and although Andy Cole was born 80 miles from Manchester, in Nottingham, he ticked all the boxes.

 Those boxes consisted of goals, goals and more goals, including the strike that won United the Premier League title in 1999.